 Maven Surefire / Failsafe plugins

 For Maven build jobs, no special configuration is required if you are using Maven Surefire Plugin or Maven Failsafe Plugin.
-The reports would be automatically generated when the unit or integration maven test goals are executed.
+The reports are automatically generated when the unit or integration maven test goals are executed.

 For Gradle builds, test reports are automatically generated in XML xUnit-compatible format.
 No special configuration is required as, by default, Gradle generates the test results in one of the default locations.